yukijina/yukijina.github.io/_posts/2019-11-24-first_contribution_to_open_source_project_-_github.markdown

 ## How to find the project.
 There are a bunch of great websites about how to find the project which is right for you.
 Here is one of the links that are helpful.

-<a href="https://github.com/firstcontributions/first-contributions">First Contributions by Git Hub</a>
+<a href="https://github.com/firstcontributions/first-contributions" target="_blank">First Contributions by GitHub</a>

 ## What is Open Source?